 There are so many ways to personalize your kitchen, not only through traditional aesthetics like color and form, but with functionality as well.

-rk for one household may not be the best option for another, and that’s okay!
-There are so many options out there and it’s important to do your research and consider durability, price, maintenance, and aesthetics to find a countertop that is right for you
+Countertops that work for one household may not be the best option for another, and that’s okay!
+There are so many options out there and it’s important to do your research and consider durability, price, maintenance, and aesthetics

 Here at Supple Homes, we understand that style and substance go hand-in-hand.
 We believe that designing a custom home or planning a remodel means thinking about the smallest details like countertop edging to the largest elements like lighting.